IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/concepts.md

 Cloud Function actions can be annotated with a special flag (i.e., `--web true`) at creation to convert them into "web actions".
 The result is the corresponding creation of a public URL that can be used to trigger the action from any web app.

 Web actions can then also be invoked via HTTP requests without user authentication where the HTTP request parameters are automatically converted in event parameters.
-Values returned from the action are automatically serialized to a JSON response by default, but The platform supports returning additional  content-types such as `.html`, `.svg`, or `.http` where you can control the HTTP response headers and content directly.
+Web actions are able to control the HTTP response headers and body to support any content-types, manage cookies, perform HTTP redirects directly.

+In addition, requesters can specify the `content-type` they want for the response as one of `.json`, `.html`, `.http`, `.svg` or `.text`.
+For convenience, the `.http` extension is the default.

 {% hint style="warning" %}
 If you want to implement user authentication, rate limiting, request routing, or if you are building high-traffic and enterprise APIs, the better choice is to use the Cloud Functions API Gateway features described in the next section.